Tiger King Joe Exotic fails to nab Trump pardon

 As President Donald Trump left the White House for the last time Wednesday morning, there was something he skipped: a pardon for Joe Exotic.

-CBS News reported that Exotic, the Oklahoma zookeeper made famous by the wildly popular Netflix docuseries Tiger King: Murder, Mayhem and Madness, had a limo on standby Tuesday outside the Texas prison where he's currently serving a 22-year sentence.
+On Monday, a rep for Exotic expressed confidence Tuesday would bring a pardon for the Oklahoma zookeeper made famous by the wildly popular Netflix docuseries Tiger King: Murder, Mayhem and Madness.
+The rep, Eric Love, even said Exotic had a limo on standby Tuesday outside the Texas prison where he's currently serving a 22-year sentence.

 Maldonado-Passage was found guilty of involvement in a murder-for-hire plot targeting Baskin.
 He was also found guilty on counts of falsifying wildlife records, killing tigers and selling tigers interstate.
 He began serving his sentence in early 2019.